Head and Neck Treatment After Laryngectomy.

 If it’s damaged, the shoulder may feel stiff, uncomfortable or weaker than before.

-Handling the late effects of head and neck cancer treatment
+Handling the late effects of head and neck treatment after Laryngectomy

 If the nerve was only bruised, it normally heals within a few months.